-Under the law of the state of Virginia, divorced parents are able file for custody over their minor child.
+Under the law of the state of Virginia, divorced parents are able to file for custody over their minor child.
 However, in the case of filing for custody between married parents, the parent is only allowed to request for custody if the parties are not cohabitating and are living under different roofs.
 A custody order can also be requested if the parents are unwed, but the parent is in a relationship with the other parent.

 Firstly, the parent must verify that the child meets the residency laws for Virginia custody cases.
 The child must have a lived in the state of Virginia over a period of no less than six months consecutively.
 An appointment is then made with the Juvenile & Domestic Relations Court to acquire custody forms.
-However, if the parents are filing for a divorce, a custody form could be obtained from the Circuit Court.
+However, if the caretakers are filing for a divorce, a custody form could be obtained from the Circuit Court.

 The aspects are considered by the judge which then leads to custody, these include:

-- The child’s age
+- The minor’s age

-- The parent’s age
+- The caretaker’s age

 - The relationship between his or her siblings and extended family

-- The parent’s history as caregivers
+- The caretaker’s history as caregivers

-- The child’s preference
+- The minor’s preference

 - Any history of prior family mistreatment